 On top of this list of accomplishments includes being recognized as the 4th “Most Bipartisan Member of Congress”.
 With great knowledge of the legislative process, Brad’s efforts secured funding for a new, internationally vital Ebola Training and Education Center in Omaha, passed groundbreaking federal law that will not only bring a much needed Veterans Affairs medical facility to Omaha, but will, for the first time ever, allow VA centers across the nation to benefit from public-private partnerships.
 Lastly, he secured funding for repairs for the runway at Offutt Air Force Base, making sure that the brave men and women of the 55th remain in Sarpy County.

-Brad has left his mark across Nebraska, often tackling the most divisive and challenging yet important issues of our time.
+Brad was elected to four terms in the Nebraska Legislature.
+During these 16 years, his leadership left a mark across the state, often tackling the most divisive and challenging issues of our time.
 He’s seen firsthand how good legislation can positively impact people’s lives.
 Nebraska is one of the most business-friendly states in the nation, in part due to Brad’s efforts in the Unicameral, modernizing business incentives, passing the largest tax cut in the state’s history at that time, leading efforts to responsibly cut spending during the recession, while protecting our priorities.

 Brad is fulfilling a lifelong dream to become a teacher, currently serving as an adjunct professor at Creighton University School of Law.

 Married to lawyer and heath care executive Ann Ferlic Ashford, they are the proud parents to John (married to Dr. Allison Ashford), Ellie, and Tom; all of whom grew up attending Omaha’s public schools.
 Ann and John are both graduates of Creighton University School of Law, Ellie is a graduate of Creighton University, and Tom is currently studying at Iowa State University.
-Ann is the daughter of Dr. Randolph and Terry Ferlic.
-Dr. Ferlic, a veteran, performed the first Open-Heart Surgery in Nebraska, as well as being elected twice to the University of Nebraska Board of Regents.
+Ann is the daughter of Dr. Randolph and Theresa Ferlic.
+Dr. Ferlic, a Navy veteran and medic, performed the first Open-Heart Surgery in Nebraska, as well as being elected twice to the University of Nebraska Board of Regents.
 Their families have long been active throughout the local community with a deeply held commitment to serving Nebraskans.